The sharing cities alliance:

 The Launch of Amsterdam Sharing City

 Early 2015, all ambassadors convened and together they officially launched Amsterdam Sharing City.
 The municipality was involved from the very beginning.
 They already stood out by being one of the first municipalities in the world to develop regulations around Airbnb.
-And from the moment Pieter and Harmen approached the City’s Chief Technology Officer (Ger Baron) and vice mayor Kajsa Ollongren, they were enthusiastic.
+And from the moment Pieter and Harmen approached the City’s Chief Technology Officer (Ger Baron) and former vice mayor Kajsa Ollongren, they were enthusiastic.
 As Ollongren, also Alderman of Economic Affairs, put it during the launch:

 "The consumer has in recent years become